 - Not seeing the potential of their writing beyond the book.

-- Approaching writing projects in ways that do not work for them.
+- Approaching writing projects in ways that do not work for, or empower, them.

 I created #StrongWomenWrite in partial response to this – for women who want to write better fight scenes.
 But also, because I enjoy the flexibility, opportunities writing provides.
 And want other women to experience the camaraderie between writers, many, who though unknown, are worthy of attention called to their work.